torodb/stampede/stampede/documentation/docs/quickstart.md

 (4 rows)
 ```

-For more detailed explanation about JSON document mapping to tables in a relational database, read [how to use](how-to-use.md) documentation chapter.
+For more detailed explanation about JSON document mapping to tables in a relational database, read [The Relational Schema](relational-schema.md) documentation chapter.